 I was very lucky.
 But I always had it in mind.
 Once in Vienna

 I sang it one week, Figaro in Barbiere,

 and Figaro in Marriage of Figaro,

 able to keep the continuity?

 been disappointed that the third play has not been made into a popular opera.

 opera where the Countess gets a child from Cherubino.

 be aware of what is coming?
-Should she know what
+Should she know what will happen later?

 BD: Does she?

 HP: She forgives